MohamedHamdy1984/booking-course-plugin/project-plan.md

 Perfect!
 Now I have a clear understanding of the requirements.
 Let me create a comprehensive development plan for the `soob-plugin`.
 Based on your answers, I understand that:

 1. Customers can book multiple time slots in a single order
-2. Admin manually assigns teachers after orders are placed
+2. Admin manually assigns providers after orders are placed
 3. No automatic slot reservation - admin handles conflicts manually

 Here's the detailed development plan: